 Ms. Lopez is the scheduler for Mrs. Capps’ Santa Barbara and Washington, D.C., offices.
 The Calendar app on Mr. Morua’s iPhone 4 shows that he had originally intended to take Ms. Lopez with him as his guest.
 Scheduled for 7:30 p.m.
 PST on Dec.
 5, the calendar entry says “Independent Holiday Bash.
 Attendees Lopez, Vianey and Morua, Raymond.”
 The entry included their House email addresses.

-The invitations for that party, like the one below, went out to a list of more than 650 advertisers, members of the media and prominent local figures from the academia, arts, nonprofit and business communities.
+The invitations for that party, like the one at right, went out to a list of more than 650 advertisers, members of the media and prominent local figures from the academia, arts, nonprofit and business communities.
 The list included multiple police and fire officials, deputy district attorneys, the Santa Barbara mayor and City Council members, each of the county supervisors and Congresswoman Lois Capps.
 Each guest was requested to RSVP.

 Nearly 60 invitees initially confirmed that they’d be attending.
 Among them: Roger Durling, Santa Barbara International Film Festival executive director; Doreen Farr, 3rd District county supervisor; Mrs. Wolf; and Raymond Morua, who advised online that he’d be coming with a guest.

 In his sworn declaration Mr. Morua said that after receiving the invitation from Capps scheduler Ms. Lopez, he decided to invite professor Susan Derwin of UCSB as his “plus one.”
 Mr. Morua had worked with Ms. Derwin on UCSB’s Veterans Creative Writing Program.
 He noted “my selection (of a guest) did not need to be approved by anyone in Rep. Capps’ office.”